Michigan State struggles with uncertain return to classes

 Arielle Anderson and Alexandria Verner, both juniors, would die that night, Feb.
 13. The suspected gunman, Anthony McRae, would shoot six more students during the rampage in two campus buildings.
 Brian Fraser also would die.
 Five others would suffer critical gunshot wounds.

 On Monday, Díaz-Muñoz and others are set to return to class.
 The university confirmed Friday in an email to students and staff that campus operations would resume, even as officials have faced pressure to delay the return.
-There will be no classes for the rest of the semester in Berkey Hall, where two students died, for the rest of the semester.
+There will be no classes for the rest of the semester in Berkey Hall, where two students died.

 Díaz-Muñoz said the university offered to have another professor to teach through the end of the semester.
 While he has yet to make a final decision, his plan is to go back next week and teach.